pippinbarr/cart253-2019/modules/graphics-displaying-text/graphics-displaying-text.md

 ## Why text?

-- They say a thousand words is worth a picture...
+- They say a thousand words is worth a picture... or something...
 - Also being able to display text means we can display __language__
 - Which can be a pretty important way to convey information in a program --